nimsos-dev/nimsos-gui/README.md

 * Before installing the GUI version, Python version of NIMS-OS is required.

-* Download the installer (NIMS-OS-GUI-main.zip) from the code bottun in this GitHub.
+* Download the installer (nimsos-gui-main.zip) from the code bottun in this GitHub.

 * Unzip the zip file in an appropriate location.
 Setup folder contains the setup program for Windows.